reflex-dev/reflex-web/docs/library/datadisplay/callout_root.md

 # Callout

-A short message to attract user's attention.
+A `callout` is a short message to attract user's attention.

-Here is a simple example of using the `callout` component.

 ```python demo
 callout_root(